A YEAR IN THE LIFE OF DEMOCRACY TODAY (2020-2021)

-The project brought together young journalists and political scientists from Georgia and Armenia to see, learn and make circles of friendship through their exchange visits, empowering meetings in both countries and published stories.
+The project brought together young journalists and political scientists from Georgia and Armenia to see, learn and make circles of friendship through their exchange visits, empowering meetings in both countries and published stories based on their perceptions.
 The title of the project “Mimino” comes from the famous film “Mimino” of the great Georgian filmmaker Georgi Danelia who with the great talent of master presented the beauty and deep sense of unity, shared culture, as well as, wisdom between Armenians and Georgians.

 Implementing Women, Peace and Security Resolution at the border community of Armenia (supported by the Austrian Development Agency)

-The overall goal of the proposed project is to empower 40 displaced and local women from the communities of Gegharkunik Province with the knowledge and skills to change their lives and invest in the economic development of the communities.
-Through the provision of knowledge of protecting women’s rights and provision of small grants to help women start joint economic and educational activities, investing in the enhancement of social cohesion and helping to the successful integration of displaced women in the host communities.
+The overall goal of the project was to empower displaced and local women from the communities of Gegharkunik Province of Armenia.
+It aimed to strengthen the knowledge and skills of the participants and invest in the economic development of their communities.
+Through the educational activities and provision of small grants, female project participants established joint initiatives in their communities, which raised the role of women and had a positive contribution to the community as such.
+The project enhanced social cohesion and helped with the successful integration of displaced women into the host communities.

 WFM/IGP (World Federalist Movement/Institute for Global Policy)

-Subgrant to the project which aimed to strengthen implementation of concept “Responsibility to protect” (R2P) though organizations of webinars in cooperation with leading institutions to discuss the consequences and 44-day war introduce the international law and R2P in the context of the crimes committed during 44-day war.
+Subgrant to the project which aimed to strengthen implementation of the concept “Responsibility to Protect” (R2P) through the organization of webinars in cooperation with leading institutions.
+The events aimed to discuss the consequences and 44-day war which took place in Artsakh and introduce international law and the concept of R2P in the context of the crimes committed during the 44-day war.

 Successful integration of the displaced youth (supported by UMCOR-Armenia foundation)

-The project aims to provide displaced youth with appropriate knowledge and practical skills that will help them find their niche in the labor market.
-It will allow those displaced people who cannot return to Artsakh not to leave Armenia, but to get opportunities and paths for future professional development in the country, having a positive impact on both their dignified future and economic development of the country.
+The project aimed to provide displaced youth with the appropriate knowledge and practical skills that would have helped them to find their niche in the labor market.
+It project allowed those displaced people who could not return to Artsakh not to leave Armenia, but to get opportunities and paths for future professional development in the country, having a positive impact on both their dignified future and economic development of the country.